truefoundry/custom-guardrails-template/README.md

 }
 ```

-**Response:**
+#### What does guardrail server respond with?
-- `null` - Guardrails passed, no transformation needed
+- `null` - Guardrails passed, no transformation needed for output.
-- `ChatCompletion` - Content was transformed, returns the modified response
+- `ChatCompletion` - Content was transformed, returns the modified response for output.
-- `HTTP 400/500` - Guardrails failed with error details
+- `HTTP 400/500` - Guardrails failed with error details for output.

 ## Models
+- [InputRequest](models/input_request.py) - The input request to the guardrail server in case of guardrail before input to model.
+- [OutputRequest](models/output_request.py) - The output request to the guardrail server in case of guardrail after output from model.
+- [RequestContext](models/request_context.py) - The contextual information like user, metadata, etc sent to the guardrail server.
+- [RequestConfig](models/request_config.py) - The configuration for the guardrail server.
+- [InputGuardrailResponse](models/input_guardrail_response.py) - The response from the guardrail server in case of guardrail before input to model.
+- [OutputGuardrailResponse](models/output_guardrail_response.py) - The response from the guardrail server in case of guardrail after output from model.
+- [RequestConfig](models/request_config.py) - The configuration for the guardrail server.
+- [Metadata](models/metadata.py) - The metadata which is sent with the request to the ai-gateway so it can be used at guardrail server if needed.
+- [Subject](models/subject.py) - This class is for user/team/virtual-account information.

 ### InputRequest

-- **Attributes**:
+**Attributes:**
-  - `requestBody`: The request body to the guardrail server.
+- `requestBody`: (dict) The input payload sent to the guardrail server.
-  - `config`: The configuration for the guardrail server.
+- `config`: (RequestConfig) Configuration options for the guardrail server.
-  - `context`: The context for the guardrail server.
+- `context`: (RequestContext) Contextual information such as user and metadata.

 ### OutputRequest

-- **Attributes**:
+**Attributes:**
-  - `requestBody`: The request body to the guardrail server.
+- `requestBody`: (dict) The input payload originally sent to the model.
-  - `responseBody`: The response body from the guardrail server.
+- `responseBody`: (dict) The model's output to be checked by the guardrail server.
-  - `config`: The configuration for the guardrail server.
+- `config`: (RequestConfig) Configuration options for the guardrail server.
-  - `context`: The context for the guardrail server.
+- `context`: (RequestContext) Contextual information such as user and metadata.

 ### InputGuardrailResponse

-- **Attributes**:
+**Attributes:**
-  - `result`: The result of the guardrail.
+- `result`: (dict) The processed or validated input, possibly transformed.
-  - `transformed`: Whether the result was transformed.
+- `transformed`: (bool) Indicates if the input was modified by the guardrail.
-  - `message`: The message from the guardrail.
+- `message`: (str) Additional information or explanation from the guardrail.

 ### RequestContext

-- **Attributes**:
-  - `user`: The user associated with the request context.
+**Attributes:**
+- `user`: (Subject) Information about the user, team, or virtual account making the request.
-  - `metadata`: Arbitrary metadata for the request context.
+- `metadata`: (Metadata) Additional metadata relevant to the request.

-## Configuration Options
+## Request Config

 The `RequestConfig` class is used to store arbitrary request configuration.
 Ensure that all configuration options are clearly defined and documented in the relevant sections above.